JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Parameters

 The query language supports [parameters](./parameters.md) for referencing values stored on the server side.
-Parameter expressions are allowed in places which could otherwise include a literal value.
+Parameter expressions are allowed in places, which could otherwise include a literal value.

 ```j1ql
 FIND Application WITH loginUrl = ${ param.loginUrl }
 ```

 Currently, there is no support for referencing parameters that contain arrays, even though the rules and alerts do allow this functionality.
 Future iterations of the J1QL may contain array-traversing operators, which work out of the box with parameters.

 ## Date Comparisons

 The query language supports both relative and static data comparisons on any timestamp property.
 The timestamp property used for date comparison must be stored as an epoch number in milliseconds.

 ### Relative Date Comparison